The moduli space of matroids: Cross ratios and rescaling classes

 \begin{rem} By Lemma \ref{lemma: a matroid representable over a partial field is representable over a field}, a matroid $M$ that is not representable over any field is not representable over any partial field.
 By Corollary \ref{cor: M is representable over a partial field if and only if B_M is nontrivial}, such matroids are characterized by the property that their bracket ring is trivial.
 Since such matroids exist, for instance the V\'amos matroid, this means that there are matroids $M$ with trivial bracket ring $B_M$.

-On the other hand, the (weak) universal pasture is always nontrivial.
-This shows, in particular, that the canonical morphism $k_M^w\to P_{M,0}$ from the weak universal pasture of $M$ to the partial degree-$0$ bracket field is not injective in general. \end{rem}
+On the other hand, the (weak) universal idyll is always nontrivial.
+This shows, in particular, that the canonical morphism $k_M^w\to P_{M,0}$ from the universal pasture of $M$ to the partial degree-$0$ bracket field is not injective in general. \end{rem}